 - 4. Metal fencing and gates typically are made up of horizontal rails that attach to thicker metal posts.
-This basic framework provides an adequate structure that can then easily support a variety of picket designs and panels. - 5.
-Metal fence posts may be 1-4 inches thick of square or round tubing that may be steel or aluminum.
+This basic framework provides an adequate structure that can then easily support a variety of picket designs and panels. - Metal fence posts may be 1-4 inches thick of square or round tubing that may be steel or aluminum.
 They are typically set in concrete footings.
-Metal fence rails may be 3/4"-1" thick of square or round tubing or solid bars that may be steel or aluminum.
+Metal fence rails may be 3/4"-1" thick of

-- 6. Consider maintenance access when selecting the location or placement of fencing and railings.
-It should remain easy to reach all sides that require periodic paint or coating applications, mortar replacement, anchoring, inspection, and cleaning. - 7.
 Drainage along the bases of metal fencing and screen walls should be provided so that unintended surface water does not collect behind these elements.